SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers

 \subsection{Constructing a Highly Expressive Formatbook}

-\para{Block Normalization and 4-bit Representation} For each block, we first compute a shared power-of-two scale by taking the block maximum and applying $\lfloor \log_2(\cdot)\rfloor$.
+\para{Block Normalization and 4-bit Representation} For each block, we compute a shared power-of-two scale by applying $\lfloor \log_2(\cdot)\rfloor$ to the block's maximum magnitude.
 We then normalize each block so that its values lie in $[0,2)$, with the maximum in $[1,2)$.
-Each normalized element is represented by a 1-bit sign and a 3-bit index (i.e., 4-bit quantization) that selects one of eight representable magnitudes in the chosen dialect.
-These magnitudes are 4-bit unsigned integers (0-15), enabling hardware-efficient low-precision multiply--accumulate (MAC).
-For efficient implementation, we offset the shared exponent by $3$ (equivalently, scale the normalized values by $2^3$), mapping $[0,2)$ to $[0,16)$ (with the maximum in $[8,16)$) so magnitudes can be easily encoded as 4-bit unsigned integers.
+Elements are represented by a 1-bit sign and a 3-bit index (i.e., 4-bit quantization) that maps to one of eight representable magnitudes in the dialect.
+These magnitudes are selected from 4-bit unsigned integers (0-15), enabling hardware-efficient low-precision multiply--accumulate (MAC).
+For seamless implementation, we offset the shared exponent by $3$ (equivalently, scale the normalized values by $2^3$), mapping $[0,2)$ to $[0,16)$ (with the maximum in $[8,16)$) so magnitudes can be directly encoded as 4-bit unsigned integers.